j-huff/inventree-tui/README.md

-# Inventree TUI
+# InvenTree TUI

-Terminal User Interface for Inventree, built with [Textual](https://github.com/Textualize/textual).
+Terminal User Interface for InvenTree, built with [Textual](https://github.com/Textualize/textual).
 Project maintained on [GitHub](https://github.com/j-huff/inventree-tui).

 ## Installation

-Inventree TUI can be install via PyPi using the command `pip install inventree-tui`.
+InvenTree TUI can be install via PyPi using the command `pip install inventree-tui`.

 Once installed, launch the TUI using the command `python -m inventree-tui`.
 You will have to configure the required environment variables first (see below).